tliron/go-khutulun/README.md

 * Local or networked directory storage

 Plugins can optionally wrap resources in usermode systemd units.
-This provides a unified admin experience as well as better resilience in the case of failures and restarts.
+This provides a unified admin experience as well as resilience in the case of failures and restarts.

 Clusters
 --------